renmengye/renmengye.github.io/index.md

 * Few-shot learning, reasoning, and abstraction in vision and language

-* Human-AI alignment in personalized and customized AI
+* Human-AI alignment in personalized AI

 <!-- Towards this goal of building a more general and flexible AI, my
 research has centered on developing *representation learning* and